-Oswego County Health Department holds immunization clinics the third Tuesday of every month from 9 to 11 am at the H. Douglas Barclay Courthouse in Pulaski and every Tuesday from 12:30 to 3:30 pm at the Nick Sterio Public Health Clinic in Oswego.
-You do not need to make an appointment for these clinics, patients are seen on a first come first serve basis.
+Oswego County Health Department holds immunization clinics the third Tuesday of every month from 9 to 11 am at the H. Douglas Barclay Courthouse in Pulaski by appointment, and every Tuesday from 12:30 to 3:30 pm at the Nick Sterio Public Health Clinic in Oswego.
+You do not need to make an appointment for the Oswego clinics, patients are seen on a first come, first serve basis.

 What Vaccines do you and your loved ones need?

 Patients should bring all insurance cards to the clinic.
 Oswego County Health Department operates on a sliding fee scale for our vaccinations.
 No one will be turned away due to inability to pay.

 *Please Bring Shot Records!*

 On October 1, 1988, the National Childhood Vaccine Injury Act of 1986 (Public Law 99-660) created the National Vaccine Injury Compensation Program (VICP).
 The VICP was established to ensure an adequate supply of vaccines, stabilize vaccine costs, and establish and maintain an accessible and efficient forum for individuals found to be injured by certain vaccines.
 The VICP is a no-fault alternative to the traditional tort system for resolving vaccine injury claims that provides compensation to people found to be injured by certain vaccines.
 The U. S. Court of Federal Claims decides who will be paid.

 To schedule an appointment for a flu vaccine go to https://www.ehealthscheduling.com/Oswego, or call 349-3547.
 The cost of the vaccine is covered by Medicaid and Medicare Part B, call for pricing.
 Patients should bring their insurance cards to the clinic.
 Pneumonia vaccine is available at all of our clinics.